Talang Satang National Park: Geography

 The Talang Satang National Park is 19,414 hectares in area and encompasses the seaward and surrounding waters of four islands: Pulau Talang-Talang Besar and Pulau Talang-Talang Kecil off Sematan, and Pulau Satang Besar and Pulau Satang Kecil off Santubong.
 The four islands collectively known as Sarawak's Turtle Islands are encircled by shallow coral reefs that serve as critical refuges and resting places for sea turtles.
 The reef communities and surrounding marine ecosystems provide significant ecological benefits to the park, supporting a range of marine species.

 Topography of Talang and Satang Islands consists of sandy beaches that are major nesting sites for marine turtles, particularly on Pulau Satang Besar and the Talang-Talang Islands.
 The sandy beaches exposed to continuous wave action also support intertidal animals such as burrowing invertebrates from dynamic coastal habitats.
 In addition to sandy shores, parts of the islands' shores are lined by rocky outcrops, in which organisms are distributed within tidal zones.
 This variety of coastal habitats contributes to the islands' ecological diversity and totheir conservation significance.

+The islands are located just off the coast of the Santubong area.
+The Satang Besar Island is 30 minute boeat ride from Damai Beach or Telaga Air Jetty.
+The average water depth here is 10 metres, with a temperature of 30 °C.